As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 To create data bag items, use the

-assumes that the .json files are in a subdirectory with the specified data bag name under the directory data_bags:
+knife data_bag from file command. knife data_bag from fileassumes that the .json files are in a subdirectory with the specified data bag name under the directory data_bags:

 To search data bags, use the name of the data bag in the

-.
+index parameter to knife search.
 In this case, our data bag name is users “:”.
 The following command will search for the list of users we created in a data bag:

 You can add specific key-value pairs in the query part of the

-command line.
-The following query will return the item where id == alice
+knife search command line.
+The following query will return the item where id == alice:

 The same search query variants we used in Chapter 12 for nodes also apply to data bags.
 The query fields are just slightly different as they are no longer node attributes.
 For example, the following query would return the items where the

-is alice
+id is alice OR bob:

 Just as we covered in Chapter 12, search results can be filtered with the

-returns the value only for the users shell:Creating Local Users Based on Data Bag Items in a Recipe
+-a parameter.
+For example, -a shellreturns the value only for the users shell:Creating Local Users Based on Data Bag Items in a Recipe

 So far, we’ve created a list of users as data bag items, but we also want local accounts created for them.
 Let’s write a Chef cookbook that creates the user accounts.
 We’ll be using Test Kitchen and

-to write our code, just like we did in Chapter 12.
+chef_zero to write our code, just like we did in Chapter 12.

 Make sure chef-playground/cookbooks is the current working directory.